Single serving tiramisu recipe with pasteurized eggs.

 For decoration, you can add a strawberry and another ladyfinger.

-Insert the butterfly whisk in the mixing bowl.
-Pour in the whole eggs and sugar, whip: 6 min./speed 4
+Place the butterfly whisk in the bowl.
+Pour in the whole eggs, water, and sugar, and whip: 10 min./176°F/speed 3

-Place the coffee in a bowl. : take flat-bottomed glasses and pour a layer of mascarpone cream.
+Place the coffee in a bowl.
+Take flat-bottomed glasses and alternate between soaking the ladyfingers and adding a layer of mascarpone cream.

-Then create a layer of previously soaked ladyfingers, dust with cocoa, then pour another layer of mascarpone cream.
+Then make another layer of previously soaked ladyfingers, a dusting of cocoa, and add another layer of mascarpone cream.

 Dust the tiramisu in a glass with cocoa and let it rest in the fridge for at least 1 hour.